 This uses a set of two mobile circular disks which can rotate easily.

-This cipher uses one or two keys and it commonly used with Italian alphabet.
+This cipher uses one or two keys and it commonly used with the Italian alphabet.

 This encryption algorithm uses two evolving disk alphabet.

 This is also very similar to vigenere cipher.
-The key used in encryption and decryption needs to be a number.
+The key used to encrypt and decrypt and it also needs to be a number.

 This one uses a cylinder with several wheels for its operation.